Amolghogale/Salary-decision-making-using-various-regressions-methods/README.md

-# Salary-decision-making-using-various-regressions-methods
+# Salary-Decision-Making-Using-Various-Regressions-Methods
-This will depict a graph which shows salaries for different disgnations
+This will depict a graph which shows salaries for different designation.